 Symptoms Solution No braking effort and the lever goes all the way to the bars.
-For the XC4 and Closed 2 brakes ensure the pads are correctly adjusted relative to the disc surface.
-If the DH4 and Open 2 brakes are new or have had some maintenance done then the lever will require pumping several times to reset the pad position.
+For the Closed 2 brakes ensure the pads are correctly adjusted relative to the disc surface.
+If the Mini and M4 brakes are new or have had some maintenance done then the brake will require some use to reset the pad position.
 If non of the above work then there may be insufficient fluid in the system from a bad bleed (in which case re bleed) or the system has a leak as described next.